 Stephen A. Sears

-Representing the Western Wildlife District, Mr. Sears holds a Bachelor of Science degree in mechanical engineering from the University of Massachusetts, Amherst.
-He is currently developing a former Crane & Co., Inc., factory building in Dalton, creating a marketplace for local artisan products and sustainable businesses.
+Representing the Western Wildlife District and serving as the Board's current Chair, Mr. Sears holds a Bachelor of Science degree in mechanical engineering from the University of Massachusetts, Amherst.
+He is currently developing a former Crane and Co., Inc., factory building in Dalton, creating a marketplace for local artisan products and sustainable businesses.
 Mr. Sears has worked for over 25 years in technical and leadership positions, primarily within the highly specialized paper industry.
-He was with Crane & Co., Inc., for over 25 years, most recently as Vice President in charge of manufacturing, engineering, and environmental services.
+He was with Crane and Co., Inc., for over 25 years, most recently as Vice President in charge of manufacturing, engineering, and environmental services.
 In his tenure at Crane, he oversaw all the energy procurement and environmental policies, and was instrumental in applying many leading edge process developments in U.S. currency production as well as spearheading many environmental efforts.

 Mr. Sears has many interests, including hunting, fishing, and outdoor recreation of all types; music; fine woodworking; nature photography; gardening; and cooking.
-He lives in Dalton with his wife, Maria Cruz, and has three children, one at UMass, Amherst, studying environmental science and one at Union College studying engineering; the oldest just graduated from WPI.
+He lives in Dalton with his wife, Maria Cruz, and has three children.